JuanCTorres/Basic-C-Compiler/hwk3_symbol/parser/README_SYMBOL.md

 2. We have decided to maintain some extra information in order to preserve condition 1 and make future code generation easier.
 For instance, a compound statement in our grammar requires that local variables be defined before other executable code (compound-statement -> local-declarations statement-list).
 In the case that no local variables are defined, we could have not created a node for local-declarations, but this would have made complying with condition 1 harder, as we would have had to handle a special case of pointer manipulation.
 We have, then, kept an empty node in here to facilitate future code generation easier, as well as facilitate our compliance with condition 1.

 ## Changes from previous programs

-- Fixed bug where parser would not see all the variables if the declarations contained an assignment.